Finkelstein Research Group

 Postdoctoral Fellow

 Anthony recently joined us following his PhD at Wisconsin, where he studied Lyman alpha emitters.
 He is working on a variety of projects with JWST spectroscopy, presently focusing on searching for signatures of accreting super-massive black holes, and is also involved with many other projects around the group.
-He also co-leads the VIP undergraduate research group.
+He also leads the VIP undergraduate research group.

 Katherine Chworowsky